KEINOS/TPL-PHP-HelloWorld/README.md

 1. Create a new copy.

-    Choose one of the below command that suits you, to create a new project following your project name.
+    Choose one of the below commands that suits you, to create a new project following your project name.
 (Ex.
 MyNewProject)

     ```bash
     # For composer user (No Docker)
-    COMPOSER=composer.dev.json composer create-project keinos/hello-world-tpl MyNewProject
+    COMPOSER=composer.json composer create-project keinos/hello-world-tpl MyNewProject
     cd MyNewProject
     ```